Conservation Paleobiology Undergraduate Student Fellows Program (2023)

 What the Undergraduate Fellows will receive: If all required activities above are successfully completed, each fellow will receive a Certificate of Completion, a $200 stipend, and be listed on our webpage as a Conservation Paleobiology Student Fellow.
 This is a unique learning, networking, and career-building opportunity, which students can list on future graduate school and job applications, as well as get a better understanding of their own interests.

 If you are interested, please fill out the application below.
 The deadline to apply is February 10th, 5pm.
+Applications are now closed.
 Applicants will be notified of their acceptance by February 13, 5pm.